dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/BarcodeScanner.md

 **Return value**

-A boolean indicates whether the camera has been open.
+A boolean indicates whether the camera is turned on.

 ## pauseScan